sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-sbt-server.md

 Sbt server can run in two modes, which differ in wire protocol and initialization.
 The default mode since sbt 1.1.x is *domain socket mode*, which uses either Unix domain sockets (on Unix) or named pipes (on Windows) for data transfer between server and client.
 In addition, there is a *TCP mode*, which uses TCP for data transfer.

-The mode which sbt server starts in is goverened by the key `serverConnectionType`, which can be set to `ConnectionType.Local` for domain socket/named pipe mode, or to `ConnectionType.Tcp` for TCP mode.
+The mode which sbt server starts in is governed by the key `serverConnectionType`, which can be set to `ConnectionType.Local` for domain socket/named pipe mode, or to `ConnectionType.Tcp` for TCP mode.

 ### Server discovery and authentication